superawesome-org/sa-mobile-sdk-ios/docs/_docs/admob-integration.md

 ![image-title-here]({{ site.baseurl }}/assets/img/IMG_08_AdMob_6.png){:class="img-responsive"}

-and finally set the AwesomeAds custom event class name as Class Name SAAdMobBannerCustomEvent and the parameter as your Placement ID:
+and finally set the AwesomeAds custom event class name as `SAAdMobAdapter` and the parameter as your Placement ID:

 ![image-title-here]({{ site.baseurl }}/assets/img/IMG_08_AdMob_7.png){:class="img-responsive"}

-Notice that the custom event class names required by AdMob are:
+Notice that the custom event class name and parameter should be following:
- - <strong>for Banner Ads:</strong>

- `SAAdMobBannerCustomEvent`
+ - <strong>Class name</strong>
+ `SAAdMobAdapter`

- - <strong>for Interstitial Ads:</strong>
+ - <strong>Parameter</strong>

- `SAAdMobInterstitialCustomEvent`
- - <strong>for Rewarded Video Ads:</strong>

- `SAAdMobVideoMediationAdapter`
+ `12345` -> This is the placement ID

 Finally, save your changes.
-This will register BannerCustomEvent as a custom event running on your ad units from now on.
+This will register a custom banner event.
 You’ll have to repeat the same process for interstitial and rewarded video ads.

 ## Implement Ads